 ‘Date.
 Mate.
 Re-animate.’

-Bride of Re-Animator is a 1990 American science fiction horror feature film produced and directed by Brian Yuzna (Society; Return of the Living Dead III; Necronomicon; The Dentist and sequel) from a screenplay co-written with Rick Fry and Woody Keith.
+Bride of Re-Animator is a 1990 American science fiction horror film produced and directed by Brian Yuzna (Society; Return of the Living Dead III; Necronomicon; The Dentist and sequel) from a screenplay co-written with Rick Fry and Woody Keith.

 The film is a sequel to Stuart Gordon’s Re-Animator (1985) and was belatedly followed by Beyond Re-Animator (2003).
 Richard Band supplied a playful soundtrack score that was a slight variation on his previous Re-Animator soundtrack.